leucir/factory/README.md

 - Why this exists
   - Building images across many combinations (base OS, security hardening, runtimes, app glue, multiple architectures/GPU) is slow, repetitive, and hard to audit.
   - This prototype makes builds deterministic (manifest‑driven), faster (layer/registry cache reuse), and explainable (evidence, SBOM, and compatibility records).
   - We propose a scalable architecture that can be used to build high-scale images.
-Check the [scale](scale.md) document.
+More in the [Additional design doc](#additional-design-docs) section.
+  - Use Fragments to build up complex Docker files, and at the same time have the ability to test them individually, or partially combined, allows the Factory to experiment and accelerate the delivery of images.
+  - Explore alternatives and the future state of AI-driven Factories.
+More in the [Bonus](#bonus-material) section.

 - How it works (high‑level)
-  - You pick a manifest / template ID (e.g., `llm_factory`, `llm_factory_cuda`) from a consolidated store.
-The stitcher renders a Dockerfile from a template + module fragments, the builder uses BuildKit to cache and build, a smoke runner validates the image, and a compatibility record captures the result with pointers to evidence.
+  - You pick a manifest / template ID from the control plane manifest catalog.
+The stitcher component renders a Dockerfile from a template + fragments, the builder uses BuildKit to cache and build, a smoke runner validates the image, and a compatibility record captures the result with pointers to evidence.
   - The control plane serves product metadata read‑only; executors (local or in pools) perform renders/builds/tests.
 See the diagram below and the [Architecture Principles](#architecture-principles).
 (Pipeline metadata is optional in this prototype.)
   - New products, unless the full stack is new, will reuse the existent fragments and cached layers to build new images with speed and consistency.